ACHIEVEMENT AND DISTINCTION DURING AND AFTER PRATT

 PRATT HISTORIC PRESERVATION ORGANIZATION

-The Pratt Historic Preservation Organization (PHPO) is a student-led educational, inter-departmental organization dedicated to the advancement of the preservation field and related areas of study through activities that include volunteering, advocacy, community outreach, extracurricular scholarship, and interdisciplinary collaboration.
-Pratt’s Historic Preservation department and PHPO share a goal to contribute to the School of Architecture and Pratt Institute as a whole, creating partnerships of opportunity, understanding, and advancement across all disciplines.
-PHPO membership is automatic for all students at Pratt Institute who are enrolled in the Historic Preservation program
+The Pratt Historic Preservation Organization (PHPO) is a student-led educational, inter-departmental organization dedicated to the advancement of the preservation field and related areas of study through activities that include advocacy, community outreach, volunteering, extracurricular scholarship, and interdisciplinary collaboration.
+Pratt’s Historic Preservation department and PHPO share a goal to enrich student experiences and connect with opportunities within the School of Architecture and Pratt Institute as a whole, creating understanding and advancement across all disciplines.
+PHPO organizes social and educational events, and works with program administrators to identify preservation internship and fellowship opportunities for students.
+The Historic Preservation department’s activities and offerings are continually updated on the program’s Commons page for Historic Preservation, which is managed by PHPO leaders.
+Membership in PHPO is automatic for all students at Pratt Institute who are enrolled in the Historic Preservation program.